|

 Greg has fished many areas of the

-world including Belize, Florida, yada yada.
+world including Belize, Florida.
 His boat is a 23' Seacraft center console.
 This vessel has an excellent ride in

 rough water and is built very solidly, an extremely safe boat with many